Updated: Apr 24

 My issues concern the words inclusivity, diversity, and community—and the way these social values have been deployed in The Democratic Set and shows like it.

-Prior to the screening, representatives of the PuSh Festival and Neworld Theatre (co-presenters of the show) spent a lot of time—longer than the screening itself—addressing the performers that were featured on screen.
+Prior to the screening, representatives of the PuSh Festival and Neworld Theatre (co-presenters of the show) spent a lot of time—longer than the screening itself—addressing the performers that were featured in the show.
 These performers were referred to as an inclusive and diverse community.
-There were about 120 of them in the show, not to mention some ‘behind-the-scenes’ artists and crew.
+There were about 120 of them in the production, not to mention behind-the-scenes’ artists and crew.
 If most of those 120 performers were in attendance in the 220 seat capacity Roundhouse theatre, that would leave about 100 seats for their friends and family, who likely bought most of the remaining tickets, a number of PuSh Pass holders, and a few others.
 So this show is mostly presented for those who made it.
 Why were the rest of us there?

 The longer the representatives of Neworld and Push went on about community, diversity and inclusivity—and exclusively addressed those who made the show—the more I felt like an accidentally invited guest.
 One of the presenters paternalistically congratulated the “community” that had made the show, and by implication congratulated himself (he was one of the performers).
 The 12-minute video played.
 Then there was a talk-back, which was mostly a discussion between those who had made the piece or presented it, including the Back to Back team from Australia.
 They, too, were very congratulatory toward one another.